 Your hairstyle doesn’t have to stand between you and your physical activity:

 - Try a natural hairstyle, short haircut, braids, twists, locs, or wigs.

 - Wrap a scarf around your hair; when you’re done with your workout, remove the scarf and let your hair air dry.

 “It’s too expensive.”

 You don’t have to spend a lot of money on a gym membership or fancy equipment to be active.
 You can use the world around you to stay healthy and fit for free or at a low cost:

 - Find a local park or school track where you can walk.

-- Walk around a mall.
+- Walk around an indoor shopping mall.